Decriminalise drug addiction.

 Drug addiction.
 How to cope as a state?

-The subject of illicit drugs & drug use and any positive solutions require a New Political Party with a new approach.
+The subject of illicit drugs & drug use and finding positive solutions requires a New Political Party with a new medical approach.

 Rehabilitation, not imprisonment is the way forward.